Costco recalls drink that may contain metal or glass - NewsBreak

 Stater Bros, a grocery store chain in Southern California, is also recalling the Kool-Aid Tropical Punch , which they sold in an 8-quart container.

 “The company discovered the issue during an internal review at the manufacturing facility,” said Stater Bros.
-“There have been no consumer complaints and no reports of illness or injury related to this issue to date.”Gulf Power customers face storm costs
+“There have been no consumer complaints and no reports of illness or injury related to this issue to date.”Chicken patties sold at Trader Joe’s recalled due to presence of bone fragments

 The Kraft Heinz Company, which makes Kool-Aid products, says customers can find the best-by date on the bottom of the punch mix’s container.